insected/bobbae_gcp-wiki/Jupyter.md

 The name “Jupyter” is a strong reference to Galileo, who detailed his discovery of the Moons of Jupiter in his astronomical notebooks.

-Jupyter is also a play on the languages Julia, Python, and R, which are pillars of the modern scientific world.
+The name “Jupyter” is also a play on the languages Julia, Python, and R, which are pillars of the modern scientific world.

 JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.